Sufficient conditions for additivity of the zero-error classical capacity of quantum channels: Abstract

 \section{Abstract}

-The one-shot zero-error classical capacity of a quantum channel is the amount of classical information that can be transmitted with zero probability of error by a single use.
-Then the one-shot zero-error classical capacity equals to the logarithmic value of the independence number of the noncommutative graph induced by the channel.
-Thus the additivity of the one-shot zero-error classical capacity of a quantum channel is equivalent to the multiplicativity of the independence number of the noncommutative graph.
-The independence number is not multiplicative in general, and it is not clearly understood when the multiplicativity occurs.
-In this work, we present sufficient conditions for multiplicativity of the independence number, and we give explicit examples of quantum channels.
-Furthermore, we consider a block form of noncommutative graphs, and provide conditions when the independence number is multiplicative.
+The one-shot zero-error classical capacity of a quantum channel is the maximum amount of classical information that can be transmitted with zero probability of error via a single channel use.
+This capacity is fundamentally characterized by the logarithm of the independence number of the noncommutative graph induced by the quantum channel.
+Consequently, the additivity of the one-shot zero-error classical capacity is equivalent to the multiplicativity of the independence number of the associated noncommutative graphs.
+As the independence number is not multiplicative in general, the specific conditions under which multiplicativity is preserved remain an open question in quantum information theory.
+Here, we establish some sufficient conditions for the multiplicativity of the independence number and provide explicit examples of quantum channels that satisfy these criteria.
+Furthermore, we investigate the block form of noncommutative graphs and derive the conditions under which the independence number remains multiplicative within this framework.
+These results offer new insights into the structural properties of noncommutative graphs and the fundamental limits of zero-error quantum communication.